top of page

 Want to take climate or social action, but unsure where to start?

-Join our workshops to rediscover the living systems we inhabit, and how we can grow as Earth stewards by caring for the planet, people, and ourselves.
+Join our workshops to rediscover the living systems we inhabit, and what it means to care for our shared Earth and all living beings.

 Preschool educators at a compost workshop